 The University's Master Plan provides a template for the development of the university's physical plant and infrastructure.
-The 1998 Master Plan was updated in 2006 to reflect the extensive physical changes on all the campuses resulting from the UCONN 2000 investment and the 21st Century UConn initiative.
-This update was necessary to assist the University's effort in prioritizing and managing its capital resources most effectively.
-The Master Plan adjusts the planning baseline data to reflect the state of the physical plant, assesses current and projected space needs relative to available facilities, assesses the overall parking and transportation system including its financial and operational aspects, assesses student access, and refines the campus' physical composition to advance improvements already in place.
-The planning effort includes activities on the West Hartford, Torrington and Avery Point campuses.
-The consultant for the Master Plan revision has been Smith Group/JJR of Ann Arbor, Michigan.
-It should be noted that, while the Master Plan provides an important planning template, it is by its nature a living document that will be modified throughout the project planning, design and construction process as new information is available to inform the University's planning effort.
+The 1998 Master Plan was updated in 2006 to reflect the extensive physical changes on all the campuses resulting from the UCONN 2000 and 21st Century UConn initiatives.
+The Master Plan update was necessary to assist the University in prioritizing and managing its capital resources.
+The Master Plan updates data of the physical plant, assesses current and projected space needs relative to available facilities; assesses the overall parking and transportation system including its financial and operational aspects.
+The planning effort includes the Regional campuses.
+It should be noted that the Master Plan will be modified throughout the project planning, design and construction process of UCONN 2000.
 The Storrs Campus Master Plan Update - January 2006, was approved by the Board of Trustees on April 11, 2006.
-Additionally, a plan has been developed for athletic facilities by the HOK Sport Group and was presented to the Buildings, Grounds and Environment Committee of the Board of Trustees on June 6, 2008.
-An update to the Depot Campus Master Plan is underway by Symmes, Maini & McKee Associates of Cambridge, Massachusetts.
-The Health Center Master Plan was finalized in 2003 and an update is on hold pending the results of the clinical partnership recommendation.
+Additionally, a plan has been developed for athletic facilities that was presented to the Buildings, Grounds and Environment Committee of the Board of Trustees on June 6, 2008.
+A Landscape Master Plan for the Storrs Campus was completed in March and the first series of recommendations will be implemented over the course of the next year.
+The Health Center Master Plan was finalized in 2003 with certain components updated since the 2003 plan.
+A School of Fine Arts Master Plan was completed in June 2009.
+The first project outlined in the plan has been initiated.

-The Board of Trustees, at its June 24, 2008 meeting, approved the FY09 Capital Budget totaling \$140,000,000 million for system-wide capital improvements as shown in Attachment A. This amount reflects \$89,105,000 for Storrs and the Regional Campuses and \$50,895,000 for the University of Connecticut Health Center.
+The Board of Trustees, at its June 23, 2009 meeting, approved the FY10 Capital Budget totaling \$140,500,000 million as shown in Attachment A. This amount reflects \$125,590,000 for Storrs and the Regional Campuses and \$14,910,000 for the University of Connecticut Health Center.

-In February 2009 the Governor's Office notified the university that the scheduled FY10 bond authorization in the amount of \$140.5 million would be deferred.
-Authorizations to issue bonds for \$155.0 million in April 2009 and \$105.0 million in March 2010 would be granted.
+In February 2009, due to the economic challenges it was facing, the State notified the university that the scheduled FY10 bond authorization in the amount of \$140.5 million would be deferred.
+Accordingly, the schedule for all UCONN 2000 projects was adjusted based on available funding.